Avery246813579/Commservus-Dep/README.md

 ## About the Code Base
 This codebase contains both a server in Node.js and a website in a custom render engine I wrote (I have switched to React on my most resent projects).
 I have a custom Authenication in my server which authenticates based on client and session tokens given by the server.
 I run a MySQL back end using my [JSSQL](https://github.com/Avery246813579/JSSQL) npm package.
 I also host a Socket.io server for real time updates with both the app and website.

 I use Mocha and Chai for unit testing in this project.

+## Coding Etiquette
+We are moving toward strict javascript but we prefer if you didn't write using fat error functions.

 ## Installation
 1. Clone the project ``git clone https://github.com/Avery246813579/Commservus.git``